Missed Fracture Compensation Claims Guide

 - References And Related Medical Claims Guides

+What are missed bone fractures?
+The graph here shows some of the most common fractures to present to hospitals.
+Any of these fractures could be missed.
 A missed fracture could be classed as medical negligence.
 Any healthcare provider has a duty of care towards their patients and if they fail a patient by way of negligence, a claim could be made against them.
-A missed broken bone could happen for a number of reasons, but it is up to healthcare providers to be able to correctly diagnose and treat you, and if they do not and your broken bone is not spotted, which leads to more pain and suffering for you, or more serious intervention to fix the damage, then you could look into making a missed fracture claim.
+A missed broken bone could happen for a number of reasons, but it is up to healthcare providers to be able to correctly diagnose and treat you, and if they do not and your broken bone is not spotted, which leads to more pain and suffering for you, or more serious intervention to fix the damage, then you could look into making missed fracture compensation claims.

 The human body contains a huge number of different bones, over 200 in fact, and a fracture to those bones could cause anything from minor pain to severe issues, especially when it comes to open fractures, as there could be more of a risk of infection with a missed open fracture.